richafnu/Viva/Viva/engage/configure-your-viva-engage-network/files-in-native-mode.md

 - Filenames starting with `\~$` are renamed to remove the leading tilde, for example: "~$Viva Engage File" is renamed to "$Viva Engage File."
 - Filenames containing `_vti_` anywhere in the name are replaced with `-vti-`, for example: "Viva_Engage_vti_File" is renamed to "Viva-Engage-vti-File."
 - Filenames that contain `.lock`, CON, PRN, AUX, NUL, COM0 - COM9, LPTO - LPT9, or desktop.ini are renamed to append "__file" to the name.
 For example, "COM0" gets renamed to "COM0_file."
+- For groups that have multiple files with the same name, the tool appends duplicate filenames with `_X`, where X is an increasing number for each duplicate file (for example, file_1, file_2, file_3, and so on).

 ## Before you run the Alignment Tool